Optimaton/configs/README.md

 # dotfiles

 > These are my most used dotfile configs.
-I am very much confortable with certain aliases, colorschemes, shortcuts (key-maps) etc.
-Keeping it here so that I can use it in future incase of a new environment, where I might have to setup everything from scratch.
+> These are my personal preferences.
+> Keeping it in public repo since private repos cost money and I needed a backup of these somewhere as I had to reconfigure every thing from scratch everytime I migrated to a new env.

-> Note: Use only if you understand everything
+> Note: Use only if you understand.